nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 .. _conn_set:

 Setting connection parameters
-    Likewise, we can set the parameters of connections in the Connectome
+    Likewise, we can set the parameters of connections in the SynapseCollection

     ::